Master's Programme in Philosophy

 120 credits

 The Master's Programme in Philosophy is a unique international two-year programme, taught in English, that is designed for students who want to advance their studies in the field of philosophy.
-You will broaden and deepen your knowledge of philosophy, while also having the opportunity to specialise in a research area of your choice.
+Through the programme you will broaden and deepen your knowledge of philosophy, while having the opportunity to specialise in a research area of your choice.

-• influence the design of your studies with the guidance of the programme director and thesis supervisor
+• influence the design of your studies with the guidance of the programme director and thesis supervisor, and

-• take courses led by internationally recognised researchers.
+• take courses given by internationally recognised researchers.

 Student Profile

-Students in the programme usually have backgrounds in philosophy, but some students do have their major in other disciplines within the humanities or social sciences.
-There are usually around 20-25 active students, representing a wide range of nationalities.
+Students in the programme usually have a background in philosophy, but some students do have their major in other disciplines within the humanities or social sciences.
+There are usually around 20–25 active students, representing a wide range of nationalities.

 Degree